- LRI Store

 Tradable values are determined by many factors including the specific terms of a contract, offer or bid.
 Details may vary such as quantity, specification, packing, delivery method (for example, container or breakbulk, FOB or CFR), shipment timing, payment terms, documentary requirements, load or discharge rate.

-Where the terms of a contract, bid or offer vary from the standard, we may use our judgement to factor out the variations or disregard it from our assessment process.
+Where the terms of a contract, bid or offer vary from the standard, we will attempt to factor the most relevant differentials into our assessment and reserve the right to disregard anomalous factors.

 Many of the differentials are known or can be calculated.
 By applying these to the price, we will seek, where possible, to align the terms with our assessment terms.
 They may be taken in to consideration in the assessment process after normalization.